lchsam/ClassCheck/README.md

 ### Python 2.7
 ### Objective
 This script checks your UMass course shopping cart through Spire repeatedly.
-### Why?
-As a college Freshman, it sucks to have the class I want to take to be full by the time I have the chance to enroll in it.
-To fix this problem, I wrote this script that checks the Course catalogue website of UMass (also known as Spire) every 5 minutes to see if my class is open.
-It'll continuously check for it until that class is open.
-Once the class is open, the script sends an email to a desired email address.

 ### Sample Run
 #### Access Spire